js4jiang5/BatteryOptimizer_for_Mac/README.md

 Usage:

   battery maintain PERCENTAGE[10-100,stop,suspend,recover] SAILING_TARGET[5-99]
-  - reboot-persistent battery level maintenance: turn off charging above, and on below a certain value
-  - it has the option of a --force-discharge flag that discharges even when plugged in (this does NOT work with clamshell mode)
+  - PERCENTAGE is battery level upper bound above which charging is stopped
-  - SAILING_TARGET default is PERCENTAGE-5 if not specified
+  - SAILING_TARGET is battery level lower bound below which charging is started. default value is PERCENTAGE-5 if not specified
   - Examples:
     battery maintain 80 50    # maintain at 80% with sailing to 50%
     battery maintain 80    # equivalent to battery maintain 80 75